12tablespoons (169 grams)unsalted butterroom temperature

 Add the brown sugar and the butter to the bowl of the mixer.
 With the paddle attachment, mix on low speed for 30 seconds and then increase to medium speed and beat for 3 minutes until the dough is cream and lighter in color.
 Scrape down the bottom and sides of the bowl.
 Scrape the dough off the paddle attachment.

 Add the egg and mix on medium speed for about 30 seconds until it is well incorporated and the dough looks creamy.
-Add the lemon juice and vanilla extract and mix on medium speed until both are incorporated.
+Add 1 teaspoon of lemon juice and the vanilla extract and mix on medium speed until both are incorporated.
 Scrape the bottom and the sides of the bowl.

 Add the dry ingredients to the dough and mix on low speed until the flour is fully incorporated.
 Stop the mixer and scrape down the sides and bottom of the bowl and the paddle attachment to ensure the dough is fully mixed and to mix in any flour that is on the sides of the bowl.